belkosyak/repo-search-app/.aicontext/STYLING_IMPLEMENTATION_PLAN.md

 - Wrap `App.tsx` with `ThemeProvider`:
   - Place `ThemeProvider` as the outermost wrapper (or inside QueryClientProvider if needed)
   - Ensure it wraps all components that need theme access
-- Add `ThemeToggle` component to appropriate location:
+- Add `ThemeToggle` component to `PageLayout.tsx`:
-  - Consider adding to `RepoListControls.tsx` in the controls section
+  - The `PageLayout` component wraps the main content and includes the `ThemeToggle`
-  - Or create a header component if one exists
+  - ThemeToggle is positioned with fixed positioning in the top-right corner
-  - Ensure it's accessible and visible
+  - Ensure it's accessible and visible at all breakpoints

 ### 3.5 Browser Validation